hive-engine/steemsmartcontracts-wiki/Add-actions-to-my-Smart-Contract.md

 actions.addUser = function (payload) {
 	// the code of my action here
 	// the parameter payload is passed to all the actions
-	// payload it is a JSON containing the payload that was passed by the user via the protocol }
+	// payload is a JSON containing the payload that was passed by the user via the protocol }
 ```